Medvedev91/timeto.me/README.md

 Hi,

-Developer is here 👨‍💻
+Developer is here.

 I built this app to manage my productivity.
 Here I will show how I use it.

+> [!NOTE]
-**This guide is not just a list of features, but my real day-to-day experience.**
+> This guide is not just a list of features, but my real day-to-day experience.

 I will start with the most important things: timer, repeating tasks and checklists, that is 90% I use.
 Then tasks, calendar, goals, shortcuts, etc.